gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### Cracking Microphone in Steam Voice and Games {#cracking_microphone_in_steam_voice_and_games}

-If you experience cracking with your audio input while using Steam Voice or in games, you can try to launch steam with the environmental variable `{{ic|PULSE_LATENCY_MSEC{{=}}`{=mediawiki}30}}
+If you experience cracking with your audio input while using Steam Voice or in games, you can try to launch Steam with the environmental variable `{{ic|PULSE_LATENCY_MSEC{{=}}`{=mediawiki}30}}

 ## Steam client issues {#steam_client_issues}